daveaneo/pheatherx/docs/frontend-implementation-plan/old/v2/FRONTEND_IMPLEMENTATION_PLAN_v2.md

 ## Executive Summary

-This document outlines the implementation plan for the PheatherX frontend.
+This document outlines the implementation plan for the FheatherX frontend.
 Version 2 incorporates critical feedback regarding FHE integration complexity, Uniswap v4 router patterns, state management, and event indexing.

 **Key Changes from v1:**
 - New Phase 1.5 for FHE Infrastructure